dhis2/metadata-assessment/README.md

 You should replace each of the variables with your particular details.

-- baseurl: This should be the URL of your server.
+- *baseurl*: This should be the URL of your server.
 Please take note of using https instead of http.
 Also, the URL should end with a final "/".
-- username: Username of the user used to authenticate with the DHIS2 instance.
+- *username*: Username of the user used to authenticate with the DHIS2 instance.
 This user should at least have the ability to create SQL views.
-- password: Password of the user which will connect to DHIS2.
+- *password*: Password of the user which will connect to DHIS2.
 Take note that this password will be stored in clear text, so you should not  store this on a shared computer environment.
-- cleanup_views: If set to `TRUE` the SQL Views created during the generation of the report will be deleted after the report completes.
+- *cleanup_views*: If set to `TRUE` the SQL Views created during the generation of the report will be deleted after the report completes.
-- dhis2_checks: If set to `TRUE`, results from the DHIS2 data integrity checks will also be integrated into the report.
+- *dhis2_checks*: If set to `TRUE`, results from the DHIS2 data integrity checks will also be integrated into the report.
 Please take note, that these integrity checks may take a very long time to run on larger databases.

+Once you have completed each of these steps, open up the file `dhis2_metadata_assessment.Rmd` in RStudio.
+Press the "Knit" button, and wait for the report to complete.
+The report will upload and create a series of SQL Views on your DHIS2 instance, and then retrieve each of the results to combine them into a single HTML page.

+The report is organized into a series of sections.
+The first section is a summary table which contains an overview of the results of each query.
+The second section presents summary figures and graphs related to users.
+The third section contains essentially the same information as the summary table, but also includes written guidance which helps explain the particular details of the problem, as well as a recommended approach of how to solve them.
+The last optional section of the report contains the results of the DHIS2 integrity checks, if you chose to enable them during the generation of the report.